bbauska/JS-Intermediate-JS/README.md

 };
 </pre>

-In the above example, we create a withLog higher-order function that takes a function and returns a function that logs a message before the wrapped function runs.
+<p>In the above example, we create a <b>withLog</b> higher-order function that takes a function
+and returns a function that logs a message before the wrapped function runs.</p>

 <pre>
 const add = (a, b) => a + b;